open-compensation-token-license/license-token-website/wikisrc/git-hub-sponsors-vs-patreon.md

 ## Understanding the Platforms

 - **GitHub Sponsors**: Launched in 2019, this platform caters to developers in open-source projects, providing financial support directly through GitHub.
+For more on this, see [What is GitHub Sponsors](https://www.license-token.com/wiki/what-is-git-hub-sponsors).
 - **Patreon**: Established in 2013, it serves diverse creators from musicians to writers, allowing them to offer exclusive content for monthly patron support.

 ## Target Audience

 - **GitHub Sponsors** focuses on developers, integrating seamlessly with GitHub's ecosystem.
+Learn about [GitHub Sponsors for Open Source](https://www.license-token.com/wiki/git-hub-sponsors-for-open-source).
 - **Patreon** embraces a wide range of creative fields, although developers may face more competition for visibility.

 ## Monetization Models